betaghIEEE/DevoteApp-Training/Devote/notes.md

 The instructor says that this an exciting lesson.
 The lessons includes practical and app building techniques.
 The new demo does not have a text view like the last commit.
 The new demo hides the textfield and save button from the device screen.
 Question, can we make such a button for making a new entry switch between "add" to new entry textfields and save buttons?
 Let us see what the instructor has in mind.
+The instructor shows the following features in the demo:
+    *   New Task button
+    *   Entry Form: New Task Item View
+    *   Blank view: Transparent background

+Thus we replace the entry view of the previous prototype with a new add task button on the top area.
+When we tap the add button, a new full screen view shows up with the previously example's Entry form.
+These new features include the following:

+    *   Automatic Keyboard Avoidance
+        **  SwiftUI pushes up the text field automatically **  No extra action required for developers
+    *   The app's layout gets more complex with multiple layers, but the straight forward utility makes it worth while.
+    *   We need a new Swift UI module for the new task form.
+"NewTaskItemView.swift"

+We break the code, kind of on purpose, to make a better view to use with Core Data.
+We commit this to the GIT repository to mark where we break the code and how we fix it.